Installation

 Variables

 You can customize your colors using these variables.
-By default, Justd utilizes OKLCH colors, but you have the option to switch to RGB, HSL, or HSB.
-If OKLCH isn't your preference, you can easily switch to another color format in the Color Generator.
+By default, Justd utilizes HSL colors, but you have the option to switch to RGB, HSL, or HSB.

 Default Utilities